 Don't give bears a bad name: Bears can cause serious injury and damage property.
 No matter how tame they appear to be, they are wild animals.
 Do not feed or harass them!
 Do not leave food or garbage out.
-Bird feeders are also discouraged.
+Bird feeders are not permitted.
 Report a nuisance bear to an officer or the campground office.

 Campfires: Campfires are prohibited except in designated firepits and must be extinguished when the site is unoccupied.
 Firewood, where provided, is for campsite permit holders’ use only.
 Removal of cut firewood from a provincial park is prohibited.
 Cutting or gathering living or dead wood for your fire is prohibited, as is any unauthorized collection of living or dead vegetation in Manitoba’s provincial parks.
 Burning elm or ash is not permitted.

-Fireworks: Use of fireworks is prohibited in Manitoba’s provincial parks.
+Fireworks: Use of fireworks and sky lanterns is prohibited in Manitoba’s provincial parks.

 All campers share responsibility to protect nature in our provincial parks and campgrounds.
 The permit holder is asked to do the following:

 If you love camping in Manitoba's provincial parks, you may be interested in seasonal camping.
 A select number of campgrounds offer seasonal campsites on a lottery basis for a seasonal fee.
 You have the opportunity to enjoy holidays throughout the summer with the convenience of the same site for the entire season.